 Reset your Windows 10 local account password

 If you’ve forgotten or lost your Windows 10 password for a local account and need to sign back in to your device, the below options might help you get up and running.
+For more info on local standard vs. administrative accounts, see Create a local user or administrator account in Windows 10.

 Windows 10 version 1803 and later